google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 A bit about me

 I’m Anna Dillingham, a mental health counselor licensed in NY, MA, RI, and VT.
-I provide secure online therapy for primarily women navigating anxiety, trauma, grief, and relationship challenges.

 I work with clients paying privately for therapy and offer secure online sessions across time zones from my home base in Sweden, while providing therapy exclusively to clients located in my U.S. license states.